star-bird/k3s/README.md

 - kube_vip_address: The IP Address to use as a virtual IP.
 - kube_vip_interface: The interface out of which kube-vip should ARP the VIP.
 - bw_node_key_secret_name: The bitwarden secret name to find the node key in, as the 'password' field.
-- tailscale_authkey: This is populated by the TS_KEY environment variable, which should contian a _durable_ tailscale API key.
+- tailscale_authkey: This is populated by the TS_KEY environment variable, which should contain a _durable_ tailscale [auth key](https://tailscale.com/kb/1085/auth-key).
 When k3s is restarted, it will re-run tailscaled in such a way that it will reauthenticate with the API key, which is stored in the k3s config file.
+That means it needs to be rotated regularly...
+No automation is currently provided for this.
 - argocd_version: The version of ArgoCD to install.
 - k9s_version: The version of k9s to install.
 - k3s_version: The version of k3s to install.
-- ansible_user: the non-priv user to install .kube/config into.
 - systemd_dir: [WIP: Why is this a variable?] /etc/systemd/system

 ## TODO: More cleanup